LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	cutadapt --help

-It's quite long, but at least read the first section.
-It's helpful to think about exactly what our data is and what we want to do:
+It's quite long, but at least read the first section to get acquainted with it.
+Don't worry, we're going to give you a command shortly, but before we do it's helpful to think about exactly what our data is and what we want to do:

 * We have paired data
 * Our indices are at the beginning of the reads